adityaprakash-bobby/iiit-firewall-auth-cli/README.md

-# IIIT-Bh Firewall Auth from CLI
+# IIIT-Bh Firewall Auth from CLI :man_firefighter:

 `(For servers with no GUI :computer:)`